 - Secondly, we can campaign for clearer food labels.
 Check out Compassion in World Farming to see what they are doing to make this happen – they also have some really great, comprehensive guides to food labels and what they actually mean – a key tool for savvier shopping.

 - Finally, we can call the imposters out.
-If the latest foodie pop-up is making a killing on the idea that it’s local and sustainable when it isn’t, send them a tweet and ask them why – and give the rest of us a heads-up too!
+If the latest foodie pop-up is pushing the idea that it’s local and sustainable when it isn’t, ask them why – and give others a heads-up too.
 Deliberately duping customers is just not fair.